bitmovin/bitmovin-player-ios-samples/README.md

 +   **AirPlay** Shows how AirPlay support can be enabled for the Bitmovin Player.
 +   **SystemUI** Shows how the system UI can be used instead of Bitmovin's default UI.
 +   **BasicPlaylist** Shows how to implement queueing / playlists.
++   **BasicOfflinePlayback** Shows how the Bitmovin Player can be used to download protected and unprotected content for offline playback.

 ## Using The Sample Apps
 Please execute `pod install` to properly initialize the workspace.
 In each sample app you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey`.